inkyfingers/gallery/README.md

 # Sugar gallery
-A temporary placeholder for the gh-pages at http://inkyfingers.github.io/gallery
+A temporary placeholder for some **"New to Sugar"** pages at http://inkyfingers.github.io/gallery